 Frequently Asked Questions

-Why did you use “Kouan” instead of “Koan?”
+Why do you use “Kouan” instead of “Koan?”

 You can also read more about Character’s names and their possible origins over on our Name Origins page.